top of page

 Forward-Looking Statements

-This presentation contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 as amended, including without limitation, statements about the company’s business model, effect of change in lumber prices on annual EBITDDA, expected continuation of favorable industry fundamentals, percentage of acres harvested and number of seedlings planted per year, estimated future harvest volumes, timberland productivity, percent of Idaho sawlogs indexed to the price of lumber, amount of carbon removed and sequestered and greenhouse gas emitted each year, climate change risks and opportunities, percent renewable energy used, maintenance of third-party environmental and safety certifications, percentage of merchantable timber inventory that is comprised of sawlogs, percent of sawlogs used internally, manufacturing capacity and expansions, effect of change in log prices on company cash generation, U.S. South sawlog growth versus drain projections, lumber volume growth trends, forecasted lumber shipments and prices, North American lumber demand and production, anticipated efficiency gains and reduced costs upon completion of the Ola sawmill rebuild, expected dates for restarting the mill and reaching full operation, and anticipated insurance coverage for the rebuild, expected timing for completing the St. Maries plywood patch automation, projected U.S. demand for mass timber and benefits and carbon impact resulting from mass timber use, expectations regarding the U.S./Canadian softwood lumber import duties, forecasted real estate sales, real estate business potential and land development potential, including for solar energy opportunities, capital allocation, growing dividend and dividend yield, share repurchases, future capital expenditures and anticipated return on capital expenditures, debt metrics and anticipated interest rates, investment grade credit rating, future company performance, the U.S. housing market, including housing starts, housing resales and affordability, repair and remodel activity, and similar matters.
+This presentation contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 as amended, including without limitation, statements about the company’s business model, expectations about the contributions to EBITDDA from the CatchMark merger, expectations about the Waldo, AR sawmill expansion, including timing of completion and production impacts, effect of change in lumber prices on annual EBITDDA, expectations regarding housing fundamentals, percentage of acres harvested and number of seedlings planted per year, percent of Idaho sawlogs indexed to the price of lumber, amount of carbon removed and sequestered and greenhouse gas emitted each year, potential natural climate solutions opportunities, our ability to continuously improve our environmental performance, climate change risks and opportunities, maintenance of third-party certifications, percent of merchantable timber inventory that is comprised of sawlogs, percent of sawlogs used internally, manufacturing capacity and expansions, effect of change in log prices on company cash generation, U.S. South and specifically CatchMark capacity markets’ sawlog growth-to-drain projections, lumber volume growth trends, North American lumber demand and production, ability to increase capacity at the Ola sawmill following its rebuild, expected returns from the automatic planer grader update, projected U.S. demand for mass timber and emissions benefits and carbon impact resulting from mass timber use, expectations regarding the U.S./Canadian softwood lumber import duties, forecasted real estate sales, real estate business potential and land development potential, including for solar energy opportunities, expected conservation outcomes from real estate transactions, capital allocation, growing dividend and dividend yield, share repurchases, future capital expenditures and anticipated return on capital expenditures, debt metrics, investment grade credit rating, the U.S. housing market, including housing affordability, repair and remodel activity, future company performance, and similar matters.
 These forward-looking statements are based on current expectations, estimates, assumptions and projections that are subject to change, and actual results may differ materially from the forward-looking statements.
-Factors that could cause actual results to differ materially ¬include, but are not limited to, changes in: timberland values, timber harvest levels on the company’s lands, timber prices, policy regarding governmental timber sales, the United States and international economies, U.S. job growth, U.S. bank lending practices, interest rates, the level of domestic construction activity, international tariffs, quotas, and trade agreements involving wood products, domestic and international demand for wood products, production and production capacity in the forest products industry, competitive pricing pressures for the company’s products, general and industry specific environmental laws and regulations, fuel and energy costs, raw material and other costs, and tax laws that could reduce the benefits associated with REIT status.
-Results may also differ materially because of unanticipated manufacturing interruptions, unforeseen environmental liabilities or expenditures, climate change and weather conditions, an inability to satisfy complex rules in order to remain qualified as a REIT, other events beyond our control, such as the impact of disease epidemics and pandemics, such as the outbreak of Covid-19 and its variants, governmental responses to such outbreaks, and anticipated recovery from the pandemic on our business, suppliers, customers and employees, and other risks and uncertainties described from time to time in the company’s public filings with the Securities and Exchange Commission.
+Factors that could cause actual results to differ materially include, but are not limited to, changes in: timberland values, timber harvest levels on the company’s lands, timber prices, policy regarding governmental timber sales, the United States and international economies, U.S. job growth, U.S. bank lending practices, the level of domestic construction activity, contractor shortages, labor disputes, international tariffs, quotas, and trade agreements involving wood products, domestic and international demand for wood products, production and production capacity in the forest products industry, competitive pricing pressures for the company’s products, general and industry specific environmental laws and regulations, fuel and energy costs, transportation shortages and disruptions, raw material, labor, and other costs, and tax laws that could reduce the benefits associated with REIT status.
+Results may also differ materially because of unanticipated manufacturing interruptions, unforeseen environmental liabilities or expenditures, climate change and weather conditions, an inability to satisfy complex rules in order to remain qualified as a REIT, other events beyond our control, such as the impact of disease pandemics and other human health threats, the company’s ability to achieve the anticipated efficiency improvements of the Ola sawmill rebuild and to implement the modernization plan for the Waldo sawmill, and other risks and uncertainties described from time to time in the company’s public filings with the Securities and Exchange Commission.
 All forward-looking statements are made as of the date of this presentation, and the company does not undertake to update any forward-looking statements.

 Non-Gap Measures